 Qing Dai also tastes Salty.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Salty ingredients like Qing Dai tends to have a draining effect in the body because they clear accumulations, remove Phlegm and soften hard lumps.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such natural indigo are thought to target the Stomach, the Liver and the Lung.
+As such Qing Dai is thought to target the Stomach, the Liver and the Lung.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
 The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Indigo naturalis is a safe, inexpensive, and effective alternative topical treatment for skin and nail psoriasis.1